nixworks/public/news/2015/06/6/README.md

 ##### War in Afghanistan (2015-present)
 ### [The Taliban launches a major offensive in the Yamgan District of Badakhshan Province with hundreds of militants involved. ](/news/2015/06/6/the-taliban-launches-a-major-offensive-in-the-yamgan-district-of-badakhshan-province-with-hundreds-of-militants-involved.md)
-_Context: Yamgan District, War in Afghanistan (2015-present), Badakhshan, Taliban_
+_Context: Taliban, Badakhshan, War in Afghanistan (2015-present), Yamgan District_

 ##### War in Donbass
 ### [The President of Ukraine Petro Poroshenko claims that his forces have repelled an attack on the town of Marinka and captured 12 rebels including one Russian. ](/news/2015/06/6/the-president-of-ukraine-petro-poroshenko-claims-that-his-forces-have-repelled-an-attack-on-the-town-of-marinka-and-captured-12-rebels-inclu.md)